Russia Drug Abuse Information

 Narconon help for the addicted

-Narconon employs a detoxification process that is completely drug-free.
-Using only vitamin and mineral supplements and a sauna, participants flush drug residues from their bodies and overcome the fogginess and lack of clarity that accompanies drug use.
+Narconon employs a holistic rehabilitation program that focuses on nutrition and life skills.
+Using vitamin and mineral supplements and a unique sauna detox protocol, participants flush drug residues from their bodies and overcome the fogginess and lack of clarity that accompanies drug use.
 From there, they use counseling and life skills classes to restore their own personal integrity and learn how to create a new, drug-free life for themselves.